cu2/KT/docs/persona_interview_questions.md

 ## Film related knowledge

+- What genres do you know?
+It's not a test, you don't have to use official names, just tell me what comes to your mind.
-- What genres do you know/like?
+- What genres do you like?
+- What directors do you know?
-- What directors do you know/like?
+- What directors do you like?

 ## General film watching habits

 - How often do you watch films?
-- How?
+- How often by media? (if it's less than 2-3 per year, forget it)
     - cinema
     - tv
     - streaming: YouTube, Vimeo...